JetBrains/Qodana/topics/linters.md

 </table>

-\* The privileged mode lets you execute commands that need root access because in this case %product% comes with a default `qodana` user who possesses root privileges and does not require a password.
+\* The privileged mode lets you execute commands that need root access because in this case %product% comes with a default `qodana` user that possesses root privileges and does not require a password.
+To do it, in the linter name specify the `-privileged` tag.

+\** You can run the %cpp% linter in the privileged mode to execute commands that need root access because in this case
+%product% comes with a default `qodana` user that possesses root privileges and does not require a password.
+To do it, in the `-clangXX` tag of the linter name specify the [Clang-Tidy](https://clang.llvm.org/extra/clang-tidy) version from 15 to 18, and also specify the `-privileged` tag.